-Toolkit for using social media & websites for impact
+Toolkit for using social media and websites for impact

 Impact can occur when research is used outside academia.
 The first step to this can be to raise awareness of your research both with other researchers and potential external stakeholders.
 The Library and the Social Sciences Partnership, Impact and Knowledge exchange (SSPIKE) team have created a short guide to sharing your research.